-The Center for Faulkner Studies (CFS) is located on the third floor of Kent Library (Room 309) on the campus of Southeast Missouri State University in Cape Girardeau, MO.
+The Center for Faulkner Studies (CFS) is located on the fourth floor of Kent Library (Room 406) on the campus of Southeast Missouri State University in Cape Girardeau, MO.

 The CFS was established at Southeast Missouri State University in 1989 under the leadership of its founding director, Robert Hamblin, following the University's acquisition of the Louis Daniel Brodsky Collection of William Faulkner Materials, assembled over a 30-year period by Louis Daniel (L.D.)
 Brodsky of St. Louis.

-Christopher Rieger, Associate Professor of English at Southeast, assumed the directorship of the Center in August 2013.
+Christopher Rieger, Professor of English at Southeast, assumed the directorship of the Center in August 2013.

 The CFS sponsors and supports educational, scholarly, and public service projects related to William Faulkner, the South, and American and world literatures.
 In cooperation with BioKyowa, Inc., the Center operates the BioKyowa Visiting Japanese Scholar program.
 The Center also publishes the Teaching Faulkner newsletter.

 The renowned Brodsky Collection includes the Blotner Papers, the research files of Faulkner's biographer Joseph Blotner.